Baldur’s Gate 3: Best & Worst Multiclassing Build Combinations

 The biggest issue with the Ranger is its power dies completely at levels beyond 8.
 You get most of your good class features and subclass passive up front then later levels are wondering why you stay in the class.

-The second reason the class is weak is the lack of utility that the rogue possesses.
+The second reason the class is weak is the lack of utility that the Rogue possesses.
 However, the Ranger gets an extra attack at level 5 and should switch to the Rogue after level 8.
 With 4 levels in the Thief subclass of Rogue, you get:

 • Fast Hands (Subclass Feature)